 Bodyguard Babes: In this story, Harley Quinn serves this role to the Joker.
-She's never seen speaking on panel, though presumably she can, Johnny just doesn't notice it.
+She's never seen speaking on panel, though presumably she can, Jonny just doesn't notice it.

 Breaking Speech: Joker tries to deliver one to Batman, calling him out on trying to look like a monster but leaving his chiselled, heroic jaw bare for all to see.
 Batman turns it on its head and sends Joker into an Unstoppable Rage.
 He did it with just three words; "To mock you".

-Cassandra Truth: Harvey Dent sics one of his crooked cops on Johnny to warn him about the Joker, and then calls Johnny to his office to warn him some more: "you are involved with a sick man who will see you die... because for him, death is the punchline."
-Granted, the Joker's far from laughing by the time he shoots Johnny in the face at point-ouch range but Dent was close enough about the death part.
+Cassandra Truth: Harvey Dent sics one of his crooked cops on Jonny to warn him about the Joker, and then calls Jonny to his office to warn him some more: "you are involved with a sick man who will see you die... because for him, death is the punchline."
+Granted, the Joker's far from laughing by the time he shoots Jonny in the face at point-ouch range but Dent was close enough about the death part.